 - This approach has resulted in a multi-layered skin graft that had all the major skin components: epidermis, dermis, and functional blood vessels.

 Though printing a skin graft with functional blood vessels is indeed a breakthrough, there is still a hurdle before such grafts can be applied.
-In order to avoid the possibility of transplant rejection, the cells used in printing need to be engineered with the help of CRISPR so the resulting graft would suit a particular patient.
+To avoid the possibility of transplant rejection, the cells used in printing need to be engineered with CRISPR help so the resulting graft would suit a particular patient.